DISTRICT RESOURCES

 AZ-01 covers northeastern Maricopa County, including Scottsdale, Cave Creek, Fountain Hills, Paradise Valley, parts of Mesa and Phoenix.

-For a detailed boundary PDF, see the Arizona Independent Redistricting Commission’s official map.
+For a detailed boundary PDF, see the Maricopa County Recorder’s Detailed Map.

 Register to Vote